Jeevamk/React-Notes/README.md

 # Q: Why do we need `useState Hook`?

+A:-It is used to create state variables.<br>
-A: useState hook is used to maintain the state in our React application.
-It keeps track of the state changes so basically useState has the ability to encapsulate local state in a functional component.
+-Whenever the state variable is update react will re-render the component.<br> -useState hook is used to maintain the state in our React application. <br>
+-It keeps track of the state changes so basically useState has the ability to encapsulate local state in a functional component.<br>
-The useState hook is a special function that takes the initial state as an argument and returns an array of two entries.
-UseState encapsulate only singular value from the state, for multiple state need to have useState calls.
+-The useState hook is a special function that takes the initial state as an argument and returns an array of two entries.<br>
+-UseState encapsulate only singular value from the state, for multiple state need to have useState calls.

 # Q: `Components`
 A: * Independent and reusable bit of code.